World losing race to meet climate goals, COP28 president says

 Africa currently has about 60 GW of installed renewables capacity.

-African officials say the investments are welcome but that meeting the continent's financing needs will require a transformation of the global climate financing architecture.
+African officials say the investments are welcome but that meeting the continent's financing needs will require a transformation of the global climate financing architecture, particularly given governments' high debt loads.

 Specifically, African states plan to push at the COP28 for the expansion of special drawing rights at the International Monetary Fund that could unlock $500 billion worth of climate finance, which could be leveraged up to five times.